ZackWilde27/Z3dPy/README.md

 Z3dPy is a personal project I'm working on, a 3D module written entirely in Python, focused on ease of use.

-Built for pygame to make games with, but all it needs is a window to draw on.
+Built for pygame to make games with, but tkinter works just fine.

 Renders nearly 1000 on-screen triangles at 30 fps *(tested on my ryzen 7)*